compsci-suny-newpaltz/TR-TA-CompSci-Handbook/3 Tasks and Responsibilities/Grading Duties.md

 # Grading Duties

-As a TR/TA, grading is one of your most important responsibilities.
+As a TR, grading is one of your most important responsibilities.
 Your work helps ensure fairness, consistency, and timely feedback for students.

 ---
 ## General Expectations